sankarknrr/pokergame/README.md

 1. 4 Ace of a kind
 2. Three of a kind
+3. Full house
+4. One Pair
-3. Pair
+5. Two Pair
-4. Other categories are in progress and will check-in more
+6. Other categories are in progress and will check-in more